BIIFSweden/SenolyticDetection/README.md

 <img src="https://user-images.githubusercontent.com/43760657/168568815-f88ab2f9-f87c-4223-8bf3-dc6c8b1f995c.jpg" width="400" height="400">
 </p>

 This python script is used for high-throughput analysis of senescence and quiescence cells.
 The senescent nuclei appear orange as they are tagged in the red channel and have autofluorescence in the green channel.
 Whereas the quiescent nuclei are only seen in the green channel.
-Otsu Thresholding is used to segment the red and green channels.
+Otsu Thresholding is used to segment the blue channel, which marks the nuclei of the cells.

-To overcome the autofluorescence of the senescent nuclei in the green channel, the nuclei that appear in both the green and red channel are removed from the quiescent nuclei thresholded results, leaving nuclei that are present only in the green channel.
-Additionally there is a user-defined quiescent nucleus area used to remove overly-large nuclei in the green channel as well as gamma adjustment to enhance the red and green channel contrasts.
+To classify the cells, the mean intensity of the red channel, green channel and blue channels are caluclated for each nucleus.
+If the red channel intensity is greater than either the green or blue intensity, it is classified as senescent, else it is tagged as quiescent.
+Nuclei under 150 pixels in area are removed from the segmentation / results.

-The script saves excel files with counts of the scenescent and quiescent nuclei and size statistics.
-In addition, it saves .tiff images displaying the segmentation results.
+The script saves csv files with counts of the scenescent and quiescent nuclei and size statistics.
+In addition, it saves .png images displaying the segmentation results.

+To speed up the computation for high-throughput analysis, the images are downsampled to 1/4 of their original size/resolution.
+After segmentation, the masks are upscaled to their native resolution.
+In addition parallel processing is used if chosen by the user in the GUI.

 ## Installation